 But she couldn't feel it.

 That was when she noticed her mother crying in the doorway.

 "Oh sir, I am terribly sorry.
 Do forgive me."
 Mary says to the man in front of her.

-  He smiles back "Of course, no worries.
+He smiles back, "of course, no worries, dear.
 You are hired - effective immediately.
-My daughter I spoke of is upstairs, first door on the left."
+My daughter is just upstairs, first door on the left."